 House Staging On A Budget With Plants and Flowers

-Buying plants which are on-trend is a great way to add interest and decoration.
-For example, last year succulent plants were desirable.
+Buying on-trend plants is a great way to add interest and decoration.
+For example, last year, succulent plants were desirable.
 You can pick these up cheap at your local garden centre or online.
-Buy plant pots from jumble sales, car boot sales and charity shops.
-You can paint second hand terracotta pots with a bright colour.
-For a rustic look try distressing the pots using paint techniques.
+Buy plant pots from jumble sales, car boot sales, and charity shops.
+You can paint second-hand terracotta pots with a bright colour.
+For a rustic look try distressing the containers using paint techniques.

 Colour Fade Terracotta To Stone Plant Pots from The Forest & Co at notonthehighstreet.com (product code: 779084)

 Fresh flowers are a great way to add a burst of colour.
 If you can cut these from your garden, you’ll save money.
-Even a few daisies in a cute little bottle on your kitchen window sill would brighten up your space.
-Perk up your kitchen with a living few herbs.
+Even a few daisies in a cute jam jar on your kitchen window sill would brighten up your space.
+Perk up your kitchen with a few herbs.

 House Staging On A Budget With Second Hand Items

-Buy second hand home accessories, decorative objects and furniture to keep your budget in check.
-Go to local car boot sales, antique markets and charity shops to have a good rummage.
+Buy second-hand home accessories, decorative objects, and furniture to keep your budget in check.
+Go to local car boot sales, antique markets, and charity shops to have a good rummage.
 Buy some old-fashioned apothecary glass bottles to display in the bathroom.
-Bag yourself an ornate picture frame which you can replace with a mirror.
+Bag yourself an ornate picture frame that you can replace with a mirror.

 Grand Silver Full Length Dressing Mirror from Decorative Mirrors Online at notonthehighstreet.com (product code: 470086)